YanceyA/OneButton_STM32/README.md

 OB_AttachCallback(&button1, OB_EV_PRESS, B1_press); // Attach the B1_press function to the OB_EV_PRESS event for button1.
 ```

+Temporarily ignore button activity by calling `OB_Disable()` on the instance; `OB_Enable()` re-arms event processing.
+Disabling a button automatically clears any in-progress state so no callbacks are emitted while disabled.

 ### Don't forget to `OB_Tick()`

 In order for `STM32_OneButton` to work correctly, you must call `OB_Tick()` on __each button instance__ within your main loop.
 If you're not getting any button events, this is probably why.